 Local news stories affecting the auto body industry in California, Nevada, Oregon, Washington, Idaho, Montana, Hawaii, Alaska and Wyoming

-Gerber Collision & Glass recently announced the Dec.
-11, 2018 acquisition of a collision repair location in Albany, OR.
+Gerber Collision & Glass recently announced the March 18 acquisition of a repair center in Richland, WA.

 If you have been in any industry for more than six decades, you have a lot of memories to look back on---and hopefully most of them are fond.